skrajewski/laravel-elixir-browserify/README.md

 Highly customizable __browserify__ extension for _laravel elixir_.
 Includes support for transforms, __watchify__ and __multiple bundles__.

+## IMPORTANT NOTE
+Work to this package was abadonded.
+No further updates will be perfomed.
+Consider use the [official package](https://www.npmjs.com/package/laravel-elixir-browserify-official).
+Thanks for all contributors for their support.

 - [Install](#install)
 - [Usage](#usage)
 	- [Example *Gulpfile.js*:](#example-gulpfilejs)